What is Post- Traumatic Stress disorder (PTSD)?

 It is worth noting that Citalopram and Valproate were generally inferior to the above treatments.
 Prazosin which is usually given to suppress nightmares, appeared to have minimal efficacy and high dropout rates in this study.

 Reference: Cipriani A, Williams T, Nikolakopoulou A, Salanti G, Chaimani A, Ipser J, Cowen PJ, Geddes JR, Stein DJ (2018).
 Comparative efficacy and acceptability of pharmacological treatments for posttraumatic stress disorder in adults: a network meta-analysis.
 Psychological Medicine 48, 1975–1984.

 PTSD treatment Melbourne

 Psychiatry team at Mindoc, Melbourne can offer you expert advice and support on resistant PTSD symptoms.
 We have tailored medical treatment plans for PTSD and comprehensive mind body programs which may offer you quick recovery.
 The treatment plan for PTSD usually begins with formulating a psychological management plan which may be assisted with medications.
-If you are looking for PTSD treatment near you, consider giving us a call to discuss or book online to get an appointment with our psychiatrists.
+If you are looking for PTSD treatment near you, consider giving us a call on 61490029491 to discuss or book online to get an appointment with our psychiatrists.